pgexperts/accidentalDBA/README.md

 I apologize for not providing a "zip" formatted archive, but zip does not preserve file permissions, which would cause issues.

-The accidentalDBA directory should be placed somewhere you have disk space available.
+The accidentalDBA directory should be placed somewhere you have at least 200MB of disk space available.

 Vagrant Up